 Canadians are accustomed to free healthcare, but remember that an uninsured trip to the doctor on foreign soil can cost us hundreds of dollars, while an emergency room visit can escalate into the thousands.
 The aforementioned Amex card is a great way to get the overseas medical coverage you need, but there are also non-Amex options out there for those that prefer a Mastercard or Visa in their wallets:

-- the BMO World Elite Mastercard is a well-rounded travel rewards card, but it’s particularly known for its travel insurance coverage.
+- The BMO World Elite Mastercard is a well-rounded travel rewards card, but it’s particularly known for its travel insurance coverage.
 When you charge your travel expenses (usually just flights) to your credit card, you’ll be covered for an unlimited number of trips a year up to 21 days in length at a time.
 This benefit is available free for those under the age of 65.
 If you’re between the ages of 65 – 74, optional travel medical insurance is available at an extra charge.
-Beyond its travel insurance package the card also offers a good introductory bonus for new cardholders: BMO waives the card’s $150 annual fee for the first year and gives cardholders $250 worth of bonus points, provided the cardholder charges $3,000 to the card in the first 3 months of membership.
+Beyond its travel insurance package the card also offers a good introductory bonus for new cardholders: BMO gives cardholders $250 worth of bonus points, provided the cardholder charges $3,000 to the card in the first 3 months of membership.